 Focusing on thigh exercises alone won’t get you the results you want.
 Getting rid of thigh fat and sculpting the muscles underneath requires a comprehensive approach to weight loss, namely: eating clean, getting in cardiovascular exercise, and strength training that prioritizes inner thigh muscles.

 The below inner thigh workout is going to be the perfect way to get your strength training in and tone your thigh muscles but make sure to check out the comprehensive guide to losing thigh fat for even more effective strategies.

 No Equipment Inner Thigh Workout

-Complete 15 repetitions per each exercise.
+We chose the best inner thigh workout exercises and they don’t require any special equipment.
+Complete 15 repetitions per exercise.
 Repeat the entire circuit of inner thigh exercises a total of 3 times.
 If you’re feeling up for a challenge add on another round making it a total of 4 rounds.
 You can do this entire workout with just your body weight, no weights are necessary.
 However, if you are looking for an extra added bonus or are working more on strength, feel free to grab a set up dumbbells to challenge yourself.